Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Numerical Results and Discussion

+Figs. \ref{fig6a}-\ref{fig6c} plot the ER with varying $\rho$, respectively.
+We can observe that, when $\rho \ne 0$, the ER of JPT is equal to that of PEC.
+For TSC, the ER exhibits a relatively weak dependence on the $P_0$, which also can be found in Fig. \ref{fig02c}. {{ It must be noted that the results in Figs. \ref{fig5} and \ref{fig6} clearly demonstrate that there is no trade-off between PE and TS.
+The core reason is as follows: the proposed joint optimization framework multiplexes radar waveforms to simultaneously transmit sensing signals and AN, which not only enables TS but also serves as AN to achieve successful PE.
+Specifically, by constraining the beam gain in the $D$'s direction, the ER can be maximized while ensuring successful PE.
+Meanwhile, the constrained energy in this direction enhances the degrees of freedom in energy distribution, thereby improving the TS performance.
+Consequently, the JPT design outperforms that of TSC and PEC.}

-Fig. \ref{fig6} plots the beam gain when the interference power is equal to zero.
-At this time, because the quality of the eavesdropping channel is better than that of the illegal communication channel, it is not necessary to transmit power in $D$'s direction.
+Fig. \ref{fig7a} plots the beampattern gains with uncertainty angles of the JPT scheme.
+We can find that, with the increase of ${\Delta \theta}$, the mainlobe width becomes more expansive and the gain decreases because the energy is spread over a larger area.
+However, in the $D$'s direction, the gain must be not less than the requirement.
+Fig. \ref{fig7b} plots the beampattern gains when the interference power is equal to zero.
+Because the quality of the eavesdropping channel is better than that of the illegal communication channel, it is not necessary to transmit power in $D$'s direction. {{ Fig. \ref{fig7c} illustrates the ER corresponding to varying $\epsilon$.
+The results show that the ER remains constant in the lower-$\epsilon$ region.
+As $\epsilon$ increases, the ER decreases because the interference in the $D$'s direction rises. }}